-The cost of an enhanced kit consisting of the above materials is estimated to be R3 670,00 (excluding VAT), compared to the cost of approximately R972,00 (excluding VAT) for the previous kit.
+The cost of an enhanced kit is estimated at R3 670 (excluding VAT), compared to the cost of approximately R972 (excluding VAT) for the previous kit.
 The new tender for the supply of the emergency kits makes provision for kits to be delivered at the site of the emergency, and only a predetermined amount of kits will be stored at City premises, for use when supplies are not available.